soccerli/CamelABC/camelBlueprintInFuse/README.md

 ## Reference
 https://access.redhat.com/documentation/en-us/red_hat_fuse/7.8/html/getting_started/index

+Note at this link Redhat provides the information but in a way of how to use their IDE of CodeReady studio, not really a friendly document for people to get started.

 ## Additional implementations
 Two Beans, including one implementing Camel Processor class are added in this Hello World project.
 All they do is printing a message along the route execution, and the printed messages can be found